feluxe/gitsub_DEPRECATED/README.md

 ## Development

-Build from source and run test command.
-This leaves you with a `pysub` binary and a test boilerplate in `/tmp/gitsub` to play with.
+In the following example we build from source and run the test command.
+This leaves you with a `gitsub` binary and a test boilerplate in `/tmp/gitsub` to play with.

 ```
 git clone https://github.com/feluxe/gitsub.git